 What’s more, Florida doesn’t explicitly address the topic of credit card processing fees when it comes to tipping.
 For the most part, employers have to pay processing fees to a credit card company, the average of which is usually around three percent.
 This means that employers can deduct three percent of the server’s tips on that bill paid with a credit card to make up for the processing fees.

-If you believe you’ve been unfairly shorted on your tips by your employer, then you need a skilled, determined personal injury lawyer to help reclaim what’s rightfully yours.
+If you believe you’ve been unfairly shorted on your tips by your employer, then you need a skilled, determined employment law attorney to help reclaim what’s rightfully yours.
 At Feldman Legal Group, we understand just how much tipped employees rely on their tips for living; to learn more about how we can best serve you, give us a call today at 813-639-9366.